 Historically, certain of our officers and other related parties have advanced us funds, agreed to defer compensation and/or paid expenses on our behalf to cover working capital deficiencies.
-During the fiscal year ended March 31, 2015, we repaid to related parties all amounts due that was accrued prior to April 1, 2014.
-These unsecured and non-interest-bearing liabilities have been included as due to related parties in the accompanying consolidated balance sheets.
+There were no such related party transactions during the fiscal year ended March 31, 2016 except that we had accrued unpaid Board fees of \$116,000 owed to our outside directors as of March 31, 2016.